 When to Plant Perennials

-Perennial flowers are best planted in the spring or the fall, when temperatures are cooler.
-These seasons give them time to get settled and grow new roots.
+Perennial flowers are best planted in either the spring or the fall, when temperatures are cooler.
+These seasons give them time to get settled and put down roots.

 We often plant our perennials in fall when perennials are on sale and before winter arrives.
 Note: Smaller perennials in 4-inch pots cost less and catch up to larger perennials within one year after planting!